carangorango/vagueness-games/paper/version_03/reaction-to-reviewers/reaction.md

 >
 > i) What is 'impairment' as compared to 'imprecision'?
 Are they both \alpha?
 Is there some reason one term shows up in fig 5 and the other in fig 7?

+"Impairment" and "imprecision" are indeed the same thing: \alpha.
+We added a footnote alerting the reader for the fact that the terms are used interchangeably.
+XXXXXXXXXXXXXXXXXXX Is this enough or should we redo the plots?
+XXXXXXXXXXXXXXXXXXX

 > ii) Section 6.2 could still be a bit shorter, though it's fine as is.